pwolf15/puzzles/README.md

 * use a heap when all you care about are largest or smallest elements and do not need fast lookup, delete or search for arbitrary elements
 * good for computing k largest (min-heap) or smallest (max-heap)

+## Searching

+* The Anatomy of a Large-Scale Hypertextual Web Search Engine
+* Binary vs. general search
+* Programming Pearls by Jon Bentley

 ### TODO.

 Implement variants